 William Albert MacDonald served as keeper of the Panmure Head Lighthouse for almost twenty-five years before he retired in 1936 at the age of seventy.
 Keeper MacDonald’s granddaughter Therese recalled an exciting incident that happened near the lighthouse.
 “About the first of May, 1937, I was thinking about how I would celebrate my tenth birthday when Granddad, normally not an excitable man, roared into the kitchen shouting, ‘Quick, outside everyone the Hindenburg is passing over!’
 All the family rushed out and crossing the horizon was what looked like an enormous, oval shaped grey object – the Hindenburg.
 One by one, Granddad allowed us to close one eye and peep through the famous spyglass as this amazing phenomena passed slowly from our vision.”

-A new one-and-a-half storey keeper’s dwelling was built in 1957.
+A new one-and-a-half storey keeper’s dwelling was built just west of the lighthouse in 1957.
 In the late 1950s, a bull’s-eyed Fresnel lens was placed in the lantern room, and the wooden tube that runs up the center of the tower was added to house the weights that caused the lens to revolve as they slowly descend through the tower.
 The fog-alarm building was declared surplus in 1980 and removed to an adjacent property; it is the structure just southeast of the tower today.

 William J. MacDonald, the final keeper of Panmure Head Lighthouse, retired in 1985 upon automation of the lighthouse, and the nearby keeper’s dwelling was rented to his daughter Margaret and her husband Roger MacLeod.
 The couple later purchased the house, and for many years they opened the lighthouse to the public during the summer months on behalf of the Panmure Island Lighthouse Association.